-- family law case conference: A meeting with the judge and parties involved to discuss alternative dispute resolution methods and to clarify the issues. - the parties come to an agreement in a family law case conference. - court to file documents or to obtain a legal document such as an order. - some documents.
+- family law case conference: A meeting with the judge and parties involved to discuss alternative dispute resolution methods and to clarify the issues. - Family Law Case Conference Order Form 109: A type of consent order that can be filed if the parties come to an agreement in a family law case conference. - fees: This is the money payable to the court for certain services.
+Parties must pay a fee to the court to file documents or to obtain a legal document such as an order. - filing documents: This is the process of adding documents to a court file by giving the original and one or more copies to the court clerk at the court registry.
+There is a fee to file some documents.